Reclaimed Wood is What Exactly? Pallets. Just Pallets.

 Mostly likely, this wood will be stored and air dried (or kiln dried) for several months before it can be used.
 Then it has to be cut, planed, sanded etc; which can be time-consuming.

 Have you ever tried pulling a nail like this out of a 4 inch deep piece of reclaimed lumber?

 PSA: Reclaimed Wood is Not Free.

-Whether we recover the lumber ourselves or partner with someone else who does (think Jarmak); the character and history of reclaimed wood is often unmatched.
+Whether we recover the lumber ourselves or partner with someone else who does (think Jarmak); the character and history of reclaimed lumber is often unmatched.
 Check out our IG page for project inspo:

-Tools for Work with Reclaimed Wood & Pallets
+Tools for Work with Reclaimed Lumber & Pallets

 Note that we are part of affiliate programs and may earn money for clicks on these links.
 That money helps put food on our table and enables us to continue providing value to you!